saviviro/gmvarkit/README.md

-The goal of gmvarkit is to provide tools to analyse the Gaussian mixture vector autoregressive (GMVAR) model. `gmvarkit` provides functions for unconstrainted and constraint maximum likelihood estimation of the model parameters, quantile residual based model diagnostics, simulation from the processes, and forecasting.
+The goal of gmvarkit is to provide tools to analyse the Gaussian mixture vector autoregressive (GMVAR) model. `gmvarkit` provides functions for unconstrained and constrained maximum likelihood estimation of the model parameters, quantile residual based model diagnostics, simulation from the processes, and forecasting.